Table of Contents

 The industry trend toward composable ERP creates both opportunities and complexities for integration strategies.
 Unlike monolithic systems, composable architectures demand more sophisticated approaches to maintain data coherence across specialized functional components.

 Event-driven integration patterns show particular promise in this context.
-By implementing a robust event mesh, organizations can propagate state changes across the enterprise while maintaining loose coupling between systems.
+By implementing a robust event mesh, organizations can propagate state changes throughout the enterprise while maintaining loose coupling between systems.
 This pattern works particularly well when combined with data virtualization technologies that present a unified logical view without physically consolidating data stores.

 Practical Implementation Considerations